Mobile phone rights

 If you run into trouble, the first thing to do is to try to resolve it with your telco.
 Urgent complaints must be resolved within two days, and non-urgent complaints must have a proposed resolution offered within 15 days and resolved within 10 days of you accepting that resolution.

-If your telco doesn't deal with it, or if it doesn't offer a reasonable solution, you can take your complaint to the Telecommunications Industry Ombudsman (TIO).
+If your telco doesn't deal with it, or if it doesn't offer a reasonable solution, you can take your complaint to the (TIO).

-The Australian Communications Consumer Action Network (ACCAN) has published a guide on making a complaint that will get heard.
+ACCAN has published a guide on how to make a complaint that will get heard.

 6. Access to hardship programs if you're having difficulty paying